OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 **Your turn:**

-- On the ticket you previously commented on, assign the ticket to Nicole, add a label for an enhancement, mention Julie, and attach a picture of a cat (such as a picture you copy from the internet, or attach a picture you have saved on your computer)
+- On the ticket you previously created, assign the ticket to Nicole, add a label for an enhancement, mention Julie, and attach a picture of a cat (such as a picture you copy from the internet, or attach a picture you have saved on your computer)

 ### 2.2 How to comment on tickets